TaplierShiru/QtTetrisForBoys/README.md

 ### QtTetrisForBoys

 This repo is simple Tetris application written with Qt framework.
 In my case, I wrote it for improve knowledge in Qt framework.
-I hope you find it useful for your future code examples of just find it funny.
+I hope you find it useful for your future code experience.

 ## Setup